iotaledger/susee-streams-poc/management-console/README.md

 # Management Console

 The *Management Console* is used to create new Streams channels and to add Sensors (a.k.a.
 Streams subscribers) to those channels.
 Management of multiple channels is possible.
-The user states of the Streams channels are stored in a local SQLite3 database file (user-states-database).
+The streams client states of the Streams channels are stored in a local SQLite3 database file (client-states-database).

 ## Prerequisites and Build
-Please have a look at the [Prerequisites](../README.md#prerequisites) and [Build](../README.md#build) section of the main README of this repository.
+Please have a look at the [Prerequisites](../README.md#build-prerequisites) and [Build](../README.md#build) section of the main README of this repository.

 ## Management Console CLI